Moist Whole Wheat Banana Muffins

 Finally, note that this recipe is very versatile, and you can create many different flavors like:

-- Chocolate chips banana muffins – add between 1/4 cup to 1/3 cup chocolate chips.
+- Chocolate chips banana muffins – add between 1/4 cup to 1/3 cup of chocolate chips.

 - Blueberry banana muffins – add 1/3 cup frozen or fresh blueberries or check my blueberry banana muffin recipe.